 November 26, 1855: Crimean War: After a long siege, the Turkish city of Kars capitulates to the Russians.

-November 29, 1855: Messe Solennelle de Sainte Cécile for soloists, chorus, orchestra and organ by Charles Gounod (37) is performed for the first time, in the Church of St.-Eustache, Paris to critical acclaim.
+November 29, 1855: Messe Solennelle de Sainte Cécile for soloists, chorus, orchestra and organ by Charles Gounod (37) is performed for the first time, in the Church of Saint-Eustache, Paris to critical acclaim.

 December 2, 1855: The Théâtre des Jeunes Élèves is handed over to Jacques Offenbach (36).
 It is renamed the Théâtre des Bouffes-Parisiens.